-It is of a big importance also the fact that RS have shown to have prebiotic (probiotic promotion and protection) functions thus helping for the regulation of the intestinal flora.
+It is of big importance also the fact that RS has shown to have prebiotic (probiotic promotion and protection) functions thus helping for the regulation of the intestinal flora.

-However, in relation to bodybuilding applied nutrition, more long-term studies are needed to determine to what extend RS may be eventually beneficial for better management of the lipid and glucose metabolism.
+However, in relation to bodybuilding applied nutrition, more long-term studies are needed to determine to what extend RS maybe eventually beneficial for better management of lipid and glucose metabolism.

 Nugent, A. P. (2005) Health properties of resistant starch.
 Nutrition Bulletin 30 (1), 27-54. doi: 10.1111/j.1467-3010.2005.00481.x

 Cho, Sungsoo, Complex Carbohydrates in Foods, Food Science and Technology (Marcel Dekker, Inc.) ; 93, Publication: New York Marcel Dekker, Inc., 1999.

 Crosby, G., Resistant Starch Makes Better Carbs, 2003

 Engels, J. Resistant Starch: Rx for Good Health, 2003

 Higgins JA, Higbee DR, Donahoo WT, Brown IL, Bell ML, Bessesen DH., Resistant starch consumption promotes lipid oxidation.
 Nutr Metab (Lond).
 2004 Oct 6; 1(1): 8.
 PMID: 15507129